sarthakforwet/sarthakforwet/Readme.md

 While working at Mayo Clinic, I operationalized an ETL pipeline integrating VertexAI, BigQuery, and Cloud Storage to process lab reports of patients with Lupus Anticoagulant and generate interpretations which is further streamed to a Dash Application through BigQuery enabling easier analysis for Hematopathologists.
 Furthermore, I acquired further experience with Data Cleaning and Pre-Processing by migrating 5000+ unstructured Word files into a GeoDatabase for Panelboards Circuit Reports.
 <br>
-- 🌱 Currently working on instituting model pipelines on Cloud Platforms.
-- 👨‍💻 Participating in hackathons, competitions, events, and seminars.
-- 📫 Experimenting and grooming understanding of LLM-based agents and Trustworthy AI.

 Explore More [Projects](https://github.com/sarthakforwet?tab=repositories)